i3-training/DevSecOps-Training/Sonarqube/SonarQube-Server-Installation.md

  sudo systemctl start postgresql-13
 ```

-If you already have repository of PostgreSQL, just follow steps given below to install PostgreSQL version 13.
+If you already have repository of PostgreSQL, just follow steps given below to install PostgreSQL version 13:

 ```bash
  sudo dnf -y install postgresql13 postgresql13-server postgresql13-contrib
 ```

-Login to the PostgreSQL CLI with postgres user.
+Login to the PostgreSQL CLI with postgres user:

 ```bash
  psql -U postgres
 ```

-Create a database for SonarQube.
+Create a database for SonarQube:

 ```bash
  CREATE USER sonar WITH PASSWORD 'redhat123';